 Civil service salary data is collected annually from public universities and higher education agencies.
 This data is sorted by classification with average salaries calculated for each classification.
-The average salary for civil service staff at Illinois higher education institutions and agencies across all classifications rose by approximately 3.03% between fiscal years 2007 and 2008 to a statewide yearly average of approximately \$41,172.
-Likewise, the average civil service salary increased by 18.37% over the last six years, since fiscal year 2002.
+The average salary for civil service staff across all classifications at Illinois higher education institutions and agencies rose by approximately 3.1% between fiscal years 2008 and 2009, to a state-wide yearly average of approximately \$42,449.
+Likewise, the average civil service salary increased by a total of 22.04% since fiscal year 2002.
 Please note that the civil service salary average is not adjusted by the mix of positions and instead is presented as an actual average annual salary.
 The chart on the next page illustrates this trend.